Will-uob/will-uob-notes/_articles/FastAI summary.md

 [jagged](https://en.wikipedia.org/wiki/Jagged_array).

 Tensors have many useful features which you'll see in my notebooks, such as stacking, broadcasting, calculating derivatives of operations and working on the GPU.
-Broadcasting is the automatic expansion of smaller rank tensors
+Broadcasting is the automatic expansion of smaller rank tensors [^1] to have the same size as the other during operations.

 [^1]: The rank of a tensor is the number of axes or dimensions in a tensor.
-On a similar note, the shape of a tensor is the size of each axis of a tensor. to have the same size as another during operations.
+      On a similar note, the shape of a tensor is the size of each axis of a tensor.